 The Pinellas Education Foundation offers numerous scholarships to help students achieve their educational goals and dreams.
 These traditional scholarships range from $500 to $5,000 and are available to high school graduating seniors in the Pinellas County Public School system.
 Students only need to fill out one application, and their needs and future interests are matched with nearly 100 scholarship opportunities.

 Youth Connect provides guidance, support, financial assistance with post secondary vocational and academic training, and employment opportunities to low-income, disenfranchised youth.
 The program helps unemployed and underemployed students (ages 16-24) get their GED, earn a certification/degree and, ultimately, work in their field of training.
 Many of these students benefit from our Frances Stavros SAVE Scholarship Fund, which provides scholarships dollars to attend post-secondary schooling.

 Walker’s Rising Stars

-Created by Dr. Jeffrey Walker and the Pinellas Education Foundation, Walker’s Rising Stars Scholarship Competition is a yearlong initiative that helps students hone their audition and portfolio skills.
-Participants in Walker’s Rising Stars compete for college scholarships in categories like Culinary Arts, Dance, Instrumental, Theater, Visual Arts and Vocal Performance.
+Created by Dr. Jeffrey Walker and the Pinellas Education Foundation, Walker’s Rising Stars Scholarship Competition is a yearlong initiative that helps students hone their audition, portfolio and performance skills.
+Participants in Walker’s Rising Stars compete for college scholarships in six categories: Culinary Arts, Dance, Instrumental, Theater, Visual Arts and Vocal Performance.

 $ 900 K+ Scholarships awarded